 The Marker's popup menu allows you to change the Marker's color, font size and style.
 The menu also allows you to remove the Marker from the Panel.

-If you want to keep your Markers between operating sessions, you can save the Panel and the Markers will be saved to your Panel xml file.
+If you want to keep your Markers between operating sessions, you can store the Panel and the Markers will be stored in your Panel xml file.